MulberryBeacon/bauen/README.md

-# mxyzptlk
+# bauen

-Script to automatically configure a workspace with a list of GitHub repositories.
+Configures a workspace with a list of Git repositories.

 ## Description

-Given that I frequently spin up disposable development workspaces, I need to quickly fetch and clone my list of GitHub repositories.
+Given that I frequently spin up disposable development workspaces, I need to quickly fetch and clone the set of git repositories in my accounts on Bitbucket, GitHub, and GitLab.

 ## Configuration

-The script uses the personal access information stored in a properties file called `git.properties` located in a directory in the root of the user's home directory called `.mxyzptlk`:
+The script uses the personal access information stored in a properties file called `git.properties` located in a directory in the root of the user's home directory called `.bauen`:

 ```
-/home/user/.mxyzptlk/git.properties
+/home/user/.bauen/git.properties
 ```

 The purpose of the properties file is to avoid having to pass the information as